wso2/docs-is/en/docs/guides/identity-lifecycles/admin-creation-workflow.md

-# Add a User
+# Create new user

+Administrators can add new users in a tenant by manually registering the user details from the management console.

-## Add a user using the management console
+## Use the management console

 {!./includes/add-new-user.md !}